-Tywyn Point is at the extreme south-western end of Pembrey Sands, within the boundaries of the RAF's area of the beach.
+Tywyn Point is at the extreme north-western end of Pembrey Sands, within the boundaries of the RAF's area of the beach.
 Access is restricted - usually to late afternoon / evenings and weekends.
 Wooden poles topped with orange tetrahedrons mark the boundaries, and red flags are flown from these poles when the firing range is in use - otherwise, this remote end of the beach is open.